Tag: Misogyny

 She tried to get on with a Saturday with her daughters, but she

 I recall being a twenty-something woman and being tremendously attracted to one or another sexy, smart man.
 These men almost always friend-zoned me for being butch and sarcastic, saying how great it was to be friends with me because I wasn’t “really a girl” and whining about their far more conventionally feminine girlfriends.
 It hurt, a lot, and I eventually learned to avoid that particular sort of male “friend”.
 Somehow, though, I never ranted about how all men were evil or depraved or contemplated purchasing firearms to massacre popular students.
 This is mostly because I was never told that I had an inalienable right to male bodies.
-I was told instead that I should focus on enjoying life without a … Read the rest
+I was told instead that I should focus on enjoying life without a sexual relationship, that my sexual satisfaction or lack thereof was not the single most important fact of my existence, and that even good, fulfilling relationships were inevitably also complicated and painful.

 Did you notice the shout-out to cat lovers in the ManBoobz post?
 I’ll replay it for you in case you didn’t.